sofiapoh/react-dynamic-data-workshop/README.md

 import "./UserHeader.css";
 ```

-This import is handled by your bundler (Parcel in this case) and doesn't transform CSS into Javascript.
+This import is handled by your bundler (Create React App/WebPack here) and doesn't transform CSS into Javascript.

 Note: in jsx, some html attributes are camelCase and some are slightly different, for example: `class` => `className`.